-In June 2019, the press released the information that some 4,000 new homes were planned around Paddock Wood and a new “Garden Village” of 2,600 homes planned at Tudely.
-Details of the proposal can be found in the draft local plan.
-In summary, the total dwellings proposed for each parish is as follows:
+Over 4,000 new homes are planned around Paddock Wood and a new “Garden Village” of 2,600 homes planned at Tudely.
+Details of the proposal are included in the draft local plan.
+In summary, the total dwellings proposed for each parish is as follows::

 - Tunbridge Wells – 1,222 to 1,320 new dwellings

 - Paddock Wood – 4,000 new dwellings around the town but many located in Capel parish

 - Capel – 2,500 to 2,800 new dwellings in the Tudely Garden Village

 - Benenden – 119 to 129 new dwellings